SCLu17/font-newg8/README.md

 ![](fox.png)

-This project makes available the font from http://mirrors.ibiblio.org/CTAN/fonts/garamondx/ in otf and ttf format.
+This project makes available the font from http://mirrors.ibiblio.org/CTAN/fonts/garamondx/ in TTF format.
 It is an improved version of GaramondNo8 by (URW)++.

 This fork modifies the fonts' character mappings and supports OpenType features, including standard ligatures (ff, fi, fl, fj, ffi, ffl, ffj), text figures, small capitals, superscript numerals, and a swash capital Q (under 'stylistic set 1').
 There is otherwise no change to any of the glyphs' designs.